zarahvh/dimpah/_sources/PredictingModelling.md

-AI for society
+PredictingModelling
 =======================

-Something about the content of the AI for society assignments
+Something about the content of the PredictingModelling assignments